amorri40/amorri40.github.io/pages/art/2017-05-13-Fantasy-Art-Magazine-Comparison.md

 source-id: 1viefb5osM7PLCaKrHwffEIyMGxPJmnFeyN3P6hpSaxg
 published: true
 ---
-During a recent visit to WH Smith I came across a few interesting looking bookazines, one of which was titled "Fantasy Art 7th Edition".
+During a recent visit to WH Smith I came across a few interesting looking bookazines, one of which was titled "Fantasy Art Genius Guide 7th Edition".
 A quick flick through later I decided to buy the book and enjoyed reading the tutorials.

 After a while of reading I decided to see if I could purchase the other 6 books, as if they are as high quality as this then they would be a welcome addition to my bookshelf.

 However after a lot of searching the net I could only seem to come across volume 1,2,3 and 7, where had issues 4,5 and 6 gone?
 There seemed to be no trace of their existence.

+# Fantasy Art Genius Guides

 ## Volume 1 (Genius Guide) [2012]